Pedrush/SiteSavant/README.md

 ## Detailed workflow

 ### 1. **Web Scraping**
-Automatically collects data from specified URL.
+The app automatically collects data from a specified URL, continuing to scrape the website for text information up to a user-defined depth.
 Functionalities are defined and documented in the `services/website_scraper.py`

 ### 2. **Creating Embeddings**
 Next, the collected text segments are transformed into high-dimensional vectors through a process called "embedding".
 This step converts the text into a numerical format that represents its meaning, facilitating efficient retrieval of information later.
 This feature currently integrates exclusively with the [Cohere](https://cohere.com/) API, with its functions detailed in `services/embeddings_creator.py`.